 How to Get Help if Addicted to Drugs That Make You Lose Weight

 If you or someone close to you thinks they may have a problem and may be addicted to drugs that make you lose weight, the first step to recovery is telling someone and building a support structure for your upcoming detox.
-One of the most potent resources is to work with a local treatment center where treatment professionals can help you detox in a safe environment, with health care professionals on hand.
+One of the best options is to work with a local treatment center where treatment professionals can help you detox in a safe environment, with health care professionals on hand.
 Then counselors can help the individual identify what triggers them to want to use, helping them to maintain recovery into the future.